CIL Collection & Spending

 The parish or town council will decide how to spend this money.
 Parish or town councils that have received CIL will publish Annual Financial Reports on their own websites.

 Up to 5% of CIL will be spent on the administration of CIL.
-This could be salaries of the people responsible for processing and managing CIL or software systems used to record, monitor and report on CIL.
+This could be salaries of the people responsible for processing and managing CIL.
+It may also be the cost of software systems used to record, monitor and report on CIL.

 The District and Parish councils will publish accounts of CIL income and expenditure as well as details of projects that have been funded.